Richard Newland (cricketer): Family and background

-The earliest recorded mention of the Newland brothers is in a letter dated 9 July 1741 from the Duchess of Richmond to her husband, Charles Lennox, 2nd Duke of Richmond.
+The second recorded mention of the Newlands is in a letter dated 9 July 1741 from the Duchess of Richmond to her husband, Charles Lennox, 2nd Duke of Richmond.
 She mentions a conversation with John Newland about a Slindon versus East Dean match played a week earlier at Long Down, near Eartham.
 The first definite mention of Richard Newland in surviving sources is as captain of an England team playing against Kent in a single wicket three-a-side match at the Artillery Ground on 11 July 1743, when he was 29 or 30 years old.
 (Note: Given his age in 1743, it may reasonably be assumed that Newland's career began in the 1730s, but there is no mention of him in that decade's few sources.)

 According to David Underdown, an ancestor called John Newland was a steward in the local manor house at the end of the sixteenth century.
 The manor belonged to the Kempe family who were Roman Catholics and, in the seventeenth century, Jacobites; they even had a priest hole in the manor house.
 Richard Newland Sr was a churchwarden, a position of respectability in Georgian times which meant he was, as Underdown puts it, "a solid member of the village community".
 Despite this apparent respectability, Underdown points out that Slindon was, like most Sussex villages, a violent place with smuggling connections.
 The Slindon team included Edward Aburrow Sr (alias "Cuddy"), who played as a bowler and was the village tailor.
 He gained a reputation for smuggling, though it is more accurate to say that he was jailed in 1745 for bearing arms whilst landing "prohibited goods" at Elmer's Sluice on the Sussex coast.
 In 1749, Newland himself and his brother John were among a group of men indicted for assaulting one Griffith Hughes, though all were discharged, and this incident too may have been connected with smuggling.